The Dave Ramsey Show

 Out-of-Pocket Maximum

-The out-of-pocket maximum is the most a health insurance policyholder has to pay for covered services in a policy period before their health insurance plan begins to pay 100% of the cost.
-This episode highlights its importance as a critical financial ceiling that should prevent further billing once reached.
+This is the most a policyholder has to pay for covered health services in a plan year before their health insurance starts to pay 100% of covered costs.
+This episode highlights a common issue where bills continue to arrive even after the policyholder believes this maximum has been met, leading to financial confusion and disputes.

 ⚡ Actionable Takeaways